enricllagostera/altctrls-info/README.md

 ### Electronics

-- [All About Circuits](https://www.allaboutcircuits.com/textbook/) - A website with texbooks, video lectures and a variety of materials about electronics.
+- [All About Circuits](https://www.allaboutcircuits.com/textbook/) - A website with textbooks, video lectures and a variety of materials about electronics.
 Made by EETech.
 Price: Free.
 - [Arduino Uno](https://store.arduino.cc/usa/arduino-uno-rev3) - A versatile board that has a good balance between number of connections, simplicity, and tons of libraries, examples, and compatible platforms.
 Made by [Arduino](https://www.arduino.cc/).
 Price: 22 USD.
 License: open-source hardware.
 - [BlueHID](http://www.u-hid.com/home/overview_bboard.php) - A wireless (Bluetooth) board for creating HID (human-interaction devices, like mouse, joysticks and keyboards).
 Made by [Ultimarc](http://www.ultimarc.com/) Price: 43 USD.
+- [Itsy Bitsy 32u4](https://learn.adafruit.com/introducting-itsy-bitsy-32u4) - A small Arduino-compatible board that can simulate joysticks, mouse, keyboard, MIDI and other input devices.
+It is an affordable option for making controllers for games when you cannot change the game's original programming.
+Made by [Adafruit](https://www.adafruit.com/).
+Price: 10 USD.
 - [Makey Makey](https://makeymakey.com/) - A board that turns low-current connections into keypresses and mouse events, without changing any software.
 Great for turning bananas into keyboards!
 Made by [JoyLabz](https://joylabz.com/).
 Price: 50 USD.
 - [Micro:bit](https://microbit.org/) - A small board with built-in accelerometers, compass and radio.
 It features a block-based visual programming system and can connect via USB and Bluetooth.
 Made by BBC.
 Price: 27 CAD.
 - [Teensy 3.2](https://www.pjrc.com/store/teensy32.html) - A versatile board that can simulate HID (human-interaction devices) and is compatible with many libraries.
 It features lots of pins in a small size.
 Made by [PJRC](https://www.pjrc.com/).
 Price: 20 USD.